clojurewerkz/monger.docs/articles/querying.md

 ## Tweaking query options

 There're special cases when you need to tweak the settings of query - for example you have a long running query that needs to run more than 10minutes without getting a timeout exception.
-You can tweak the options two ways: using DSL options specifier or low-level helpers from `monger.cursor` namespace.
+You can tweak the options two ways: using the DSL `options` specifier or low-level helpers from `monger.cursor` namespace.

 #### Query DSL